Why Install An Electric Tongue Jack On Your Camper/Trailer?

 Step 3: Remove The Old Tongue Jack

-Removing a jack on an a-frame trailer is easy.
+Removing a manual tongue jack on an a-frame trailer should be easy.
 Just remove the 3 bolts on the mounting plate of the jack.

 Step 4: Bolt In The New Electric Jack